 \section{Introduction}

 As a vivid artistic form that represents human faces in abstract and exaggerated ways, caricature is mainly used to express satire and humor for political or social incidents.
-It also has many applications in our daily life, including advertisements, electronic games, and so on.
+It also has many applications in our daily life, such as social network, animation and entertainment industry.
 Since Brennan developed the first caricature generator in 1985~\cite{brennan1985caricature}, the studies of caricatures have mainly focused on some specific tasks, such as caricature generation~\cite{liang2002example,shumsample,cao2018carigans,shi2019warpgan}, caricature recognition~\cite{klare2012towards,ouyang2014cross,abaci2015matching}, and caricature reconstruction~\cite{lewiner2011interactive,vieira2013three,han2017deepsketch2face,wu2018alive}.
 Most of these tasks need facial landmarks to help to preprocess the caricatures.
-As a fundamental process for various caricature processing tasks, automatic facial landmark detection can greatly improve the efficiency and accuracy of other caricature processing tasks.
-As there is no automatic landmark detection method for caricature, all the present related works rely on manually labeling landmarks, which is tedious and time-consuming.
-Meanwhile, the reconstructed 3D model of caricature can be used for many applications, such as face animation, face editing and 3D printing, which need 3D geometry information.
+As a fundamental process for various caricature processing tasks, automatic facial landmark detection and 3D face reconstruction can greatly improve the efficiency and accuracy of other caricature processing tasks.
+Although the state-of-the-art face alignment methods work well for normal facial images, they are not applicable to caricatures.
+For example, it still needs to manually refine the landmark positions after applying face alignment methods to caricature images, as reported in~\cite{huo2017webcaricature,wu2018alive,cao2018carigans}.